Johnson Doctrine: Dominican intervention of 1965

 Prior to the intervention in the Dominican Republic that led to the proclamation of the Johnson Doctrine, the U.S. had engaged with the Dominican Republic in several ways; these included implementing sanctions, threatening military force, and ensuring free elections to promote democracy.
 In 1965, the United States intervened in the Dominican Republic again when the possibility of a communist takeover seemed possible.
 In that year, a leftist group supporting the overthrown, democratically elected president Juan Bosch seemed poised to place Bosch back in power.

 A group of Dominican communists were involved in the revolt, and the U.S. deemed the threat of a Communist takeover to be too serious to be left alone.
 Moreover, when Bosch was first elected, the U.S. was concerned that despite being democratically elected, he might lead the nation into a communist government.
 In an attempt to prevent this, the United States sent in troops, a departure from the previous decades of Good Neighbor philosophy.

 The United States justified its actions in the Dominican Republic (as it had justified the interventions in Cuba in the years prior) as a violation of the principles of the Monroe Doctrine; legislators also resolved to extend the Monroe Doctrine specifically to allow intervention if tensions in the Dominican Republic escalated.

 Doctrine

 The Johnson Doctrine reinforced the U.S. government's existing doctrines against socialist and communist expansion.
 In his May 2 address, Johnson specifically stated that the American countries would not permit the establishment of another "communist government" in the Western Hemisphere.
 Johnson contextualized the proclamation through the lens of the revolution in the Dominican Republic, citing the various factions of the revolution.
 Johnson continued to praise the Dominican government and explain that his intention was domestic defense.

-The Johnson Doctrine builds off of the Kennedy and Eisenhower doctrines in that it opposes communism in the Western Hemisphere.
+The Johnson Doctrine builds off the Kennedy and Eisenhower doctrines in that it opposes communism in the Western Hemisphere.
 It also parallels the Monroe Doctrine, with an emphasis on denouncing non-U.S. (in this case socialist) interference in the Americas.